 “I put everything possible on my PNC points® Visa® credit card and pay the bill off in full each month,” explains Woodard.
 “Using one card and paying it off simplifies expense tracking and builds rewards points.”

 If you do choose to use your credit card, consider a cash back or travel rewards card that offers a high return.
-Consider Chase Freedom Unlimited®, which offers 1.5% cash back on all purchases and has a 0% intro APR on purchases and balance transfers for the first 15 months from account opening.
+Consider Chase Freedom Unlimited®, which offers 3% cash back on all purchases in your first year on up to $20,000 spent, then unlimited 1.5% cash back on all purchases after that.
+This card has a 0% intro APR on purchases and balance transfers for the first 15 months from account opening.
 After that, the APR will be a variable rate of 17.24 - 25.99%.
 Keep in mind that you’ll have to pay a balance transfer fee of 3% (minimum $5).

 How to pay the IRS with a credit card and get the lowest fee possible